HR Tip of the Week

 Document all disciplinary actions, including verbal warnings.
 Retain a signed statement explaining the issue, the disciplinary action taken, and the steps the employee is expected to take to correct the problem.
 Keep the documentation in the employee’s personnel file.
 Note: Reasonable accommodation requests must be kept in a separate confidential file.

 With summer just around the corner, now is the time to get your policies and procedures in order.
-Clearly communicate your dress and grooming standards and enforce them consistently in accordance with federal, state, and local laws.
+Clearly communicate your dress and grooming standards and enforce them consistently and in accordance with federal, state and local laws.

 Most popular